Camera at war

 The Australian War Memorial is custodian of a million official and unofficial photographs, 200 of which have been brought together in a remarkable new book, Contact: photographs from the Australian War Memorial collection, by Curator of Photographs Shaune Lakin.
 This photo-essay is drawn from images featured in Contact and is eloquent testimony to Australia’s experience of war from 1917 to 2006.

-To Amman with the 6th Regiment Jean Bou
+- To Amman with the 6th Regiment by Jean Bou.

 The first trans-Jordan Raid of 1918 proved to be a costly expedition for one Light Horse regiment.

 The photograph of a young Australian bride was a comfort for lonely servicemen missing home.

 - Breaking the mould of uniformity by John Perryman.